5+ Effective Fixes for Hard Drive Showing Wrong Capacity

 For other simple causes, you can troubleshoot quickly.
 For instance, show hidden files and perform anti-virus to check whether the hard drive shows full capacity or not.
 If the problem is not solved, continue applying the corresponding solutions below.
 I hope they can help you.
 You can click the buttons below to share this article and let more users know how to fix this error.

 Solution 1.
 Update Hard Drive Driver

 Step 2.
 Click and expand "Disk drives".
-Right-click on the hard drive shows the wrong capacity and select "Update driver".
+Right-click on the hard drive showing the wrong capacity and select "Update driver."

 Solution 2.
 Reformat the External or Internal Hard Drive

 The following two methods teach you how to format the hard drive with the command prompt and a partition management tool.
 The former requires particular computer technology.
-So if you are not familiar with CMD, to ensure safety, you'd better use the easy-to-use formatting tool in Method 2 to do it.
+So if you are not familiar with CMD, to ensure safety, you'd better use the easy-to-use formatting tool in Method 1.

 Step 1.
 Click "Start", type cmd in the search box.
 Right-click on the Command Prompt and choose "Run as administrator".

 Step 2.
 Type diskpart and press "Enter".
 Then, input and execute the following commands in order.

 Step 3.
 Type list disk and press "Enter".
 All the disk drives will be listed, including your external drives that are connected to the computer.